happy-heron/happy-heron.github.io/content/_index.md

   [[feature_images.tile]]
     image = ""
     title = "Leaders"
     text = "Get to know the passionate individuals guiding our STEM camps.
-Learn about their expertise, vision, and dedication to empowering every STEM leader." url = "/leaders"
+Learn about the expertise, vision, and dedication empowering every STEM leader." url = "/leaders"
     button_text = "Learn more"